Administration Building, Indiana Central University

-Administration Building, Indiana Central University, also known as Good Hall, is a historic building located at the University of Indianapolis, Indianapolis, Indiana (originally called Indiana Central University).
+Administration Building, Indiana Central University, also known as Good Hall, is a historic building located at the University of Indianapolis (originally called Indiana Central University) in Indianapolis, Indiana.
 It was built in 1904, and is a 3 1/2-story, Classical Revival style red-brick building.
 It measures approximately 127 feet by 150 feet and features a colossal two-story portico supported by Ionic order columns.
 It has two-story flanking wings and a porte cochere.

 It was listed on the National Register of Historic Places in 1984.